Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 In principle, ceramic coverings can be installed on sufficiently weight bearing hardwood floors with tongue and groove connections.
 The wooden substrate should have balanced moisture levels before DITRA-HEAT can be installed.

-It has proven beneficial to install an additional layer of chipboard or compressed wood panels.
+It has proven beneficial here to lay an additional layer of chipboard or compressed wood panels.
 Uneven floor surfaces should be levelled with suitable measures beforehand.

 Masonry structures built with bricks, sand lime bricks, cement blocks, aerated concrete or similar materials are generally a suitable substrate for DITRA-HEAT.
 The substrate must be levelled in advance.